kredati/cin2999f21/syllabus.md

 Homework due:
 * Peruse school of graduate studies resources pages [here](https://www.one-tab.com/page/VS8lKYd2SvaQLKbzzymcGA)
 * Write a rough draft of a special field précis, of ~250 words, articulating a possible field for an exam area (NB: we will talk about these, but the rest of the special field exam process will be in consultation with your supervisor)
+* Upload the paper you'll be revising for the rest of the term

 Topics covered:
 * Getting your head straight about the next milestone: the exam